Gary Anderson (darts player): 2010

-In June 2010, Anderson reached his first ever PDC major final at the UK Open.
-He defeated Michael van Gerwen, Paul Nicholson, Mervyn King (who hit a nine-dart finish against Anderson), Andy Hamilton, and Tony Ayres before losing to Phil Taylor in the final 5–11.
+In June 2010, Anderson reached his first ever PDC major final at the 2010 UK Open.
+He defeated Michael van Gerwen, Paul Nicholson, Mervyn King (who hit a nine-dart finish against Anderson), Andy Hamilton, and Tony Ayres before losing to Phil Taylor in the final 11–5.

 At the 2010 World Matchplay he produced the first whitewash for six years with a 10–0 thumping of fellow Scot Robert Thornton during their first round encounter.
 His second round encounter was against Jelle Klaasen, with Klaasen winning 14–12.

 Anderson qualified for the 2010 Grand Slam of Darts, and went into the tournament as the number six seed.
 Anderson defeated Mark Hylton, Mark Webster and Wayne Jones in the group stage to finish top of his group.
 In the second round he defeated Colin Osborne 10–3 to again play Jones in the quarter finals.
 Anderson led 15–12 before Jones took the last four legs to win the match 16–15.

-Anderson represented Scotland along with Robert Thornton for the inaugural PDC World Cup of Darts in 2010 PDC World Cup of Darts.
+Anderson represented Scotland along with Robert Thornton for the inaugural PDC World Cup of Darts in 2010.
 They entered the tournament in the second round as 4th seeds and beat Russia, paired by Anastasia Dobromyslova and Roman Konchikov, 6–2 to advance to the group stage, where they lost their opening group game to Wales pairing Mark Webster and Barrie Bates.
 Having recovered to secure victory against Bill Davis and Darin Young of the United States, Anderson and Thornton went out after defeat to Spain's Carlos Rodriguez and Antonio Alcinas.